Mastercard Chargeback Time Limits: Understanding the Dates & Deadlines

 The timeframe for each phase starts the same day the phase starts.
 Mastercard refers to this date as the “Central Site Business Date” or CSBD.
 While the entire Mastercard chargeback process typically takes 45 to 90 days, it’s obviously in everyone's best interest to resolve claims as quickly as possible.

 Also, remember that the point which qualifies as "Day One" will reset at each stage of the chargeback process.
-So, while the time limit on chargebacks is predetermined, it will still move around as one progresses to a different stage of the dispute:
+So, while the Mastercard chargeback time limits are predetermined, it will still move around as one progresses to a different stage of the dispute:

 The timeline for this type of chargeback is complex.
 Essentially, the start date for the time window varies based on the specifics of the dispute: